 Over the years, a sort of myth has developed around Sossamon’s career.
 At just 20 years old, she was cast as Jocelyn in A Knight’s Tale opposite Heath Ledger, who had reached instant heartthrob status two years earlier thanks to 10 Things I Hate About You.
 Execs were thirsting to give Ledger a leading role, and the actor who played opposite him was guaranteed exposure and an automatic mystique.
 Almost overnight, Sossamon became Hollywood’s latest sensation, going on to star alongside other marquee hunks of the time like Josh Hartnett in 40 Days and 40 Nights, and James Van Der Beek in Rules of Attraction.

 And then, she suddenly disappeared.

 Like all legends, this one is based on kernels of truth.
 Sossamon’s meteoric rise to fame echoes the Old Hollywood stories of stars discovered while sitting at the counter at Schwabs, and certainly, she hasn’t held a leading role in some time.
-But to describe her trajectory as simply the It-Girl flavour of the month, whizzing uphill and then down is missing the point.
+But to describe her trajectory as simply the It-Girl flavor of the month, whizzing uphill and then down is missing the point.
 Sossamon never disappeared — she’s been here this whole time, figuring out her next move in a business that never quite knew what to do with her.

 “I didn't feel like what they wanted me to be,” Sossamon told Refinery29 over the phone from Los Angeles.
 “I didn't feel like the person that was being projected onto me.
 That was very uncomfortable.”